makersacademy/bowling-challenge/README.md

 * The code is elegant: every class has a clear responsibility, methods are short etc.

 Reviewers will potentially be using this [code review rubric](docs/review.md).
 Note that referring to this rubric in advance may make the challenge somewhat easier.
 You should be the judge of how much challenge you want.

+## Bowling Challenge Approach

+# Setup
+1) Download Jasmine file and remove files that aren't needed
+2) Add Bowling.js & BowlingSpec.js files to Specrunner

+# First User Story
+As a bowling player
+So that I know when I didn't hit any pins
+I would like to be able to see score 0 after 10 frames
+1) Spec Test: